OraOpenSource/OMonAPEX/README.md

 ## Supported APEX Versions
-Oracle Monitoring application (OMonAPEX) is compatible with Oracle Application Express 5.0 and above.
+OMonAPEX is compatible with Oracle Application Express 5.0 and above.
 If you are using version below 5.0, you will be able to use this application but you should change Universal Theme to another theme like theme 25.
 There is also another, even better option.
 Upgrade your APEX to version 5.0 :)

-## Support and Sponsor
+## Sponsors
-Oracle Monitoring application (OMonAPEX) is open source under the GPLv3 license, and can be used at no cost.

-IRANAPEX Company is our kindly sponsor.
-Check company website: [www.iranapex.ir](https://www.iranapex.ir)
+OMonAPEX is maintained and sponsored by [IRANAPEX](https://www.iranapex.ir).

 ## History